Skip to main content

 Text area variables require special handling to preserve line breaks in the output.

-The comma-list format is useful when a client enters a multi-line address and you need to output it inline, such as: Jane Doe, 123 Main Street, Minneapolis, MN 55436.
+Useful when a client enters a multi-line address and you need to output it inline, such as: Jane Doe, 123 Main Street, Minneapolis, MN 55436.